 Apologies.
 This is rare but it does occasionally happen, particularly if you are reusing it and rinsing it out.
 When removing/rinsing the filter, be sure to give it a good poke when reinserting it, particularly along the edges.
 You can let us know if it happens often under normal one-time use but it shouldn't be a problem.

-The materials in our cups and lids (minus the filter) are standard for to-go coffee cups, so you can treat them as you are doing for those now.
+Our cup and lid (minus the filter) are standard for to-go coffee cups, so you can treat them as you are doing for those now.
 Most recycling facilities also require rinsing.